smartcoder0305/react-typescript_08122020/demo-app/exercises/exercise-8.md

 # Exercise 8

 1. Create a new component named Car Form.
 Move the car form from Car Tool to the new component.
 Utilize the new Car Form component within Car Tool.
+Please use the custom `useForm` hook to complete the exercise.

 2. In the Car Table component, add a new header column with a label of 'Actions'.